General disclosures

 Definition of the scope of application and inclusion of stakeholders

-The materiality assessment considered the Porsche AG Group—corresponding to the non-financial consolidated group—and its activities along the value chain.
-The period under review for the materiality assessment corresponded to the reporting year, so matters occurring throughout the entire year have been taken into account.
+A context analysis served to first specify the scope of application and the relevant stakeholder groups in terms of the ESRS requirements.
+The materiality assessment and its update considered the Porsche AG Group—corresponding to the non-financial consolidated group—and its activities along the value chain.
+As the assessment period corresponds to the reporting year, matters occurring throughout the year are taken into account.

-Internal experts were asked to contribute their experience and expertise to the process.
-This allowed the internal knowledge of the departments to be used to identify links between the sustainability topics.
-In addition, when selecting the experts, care was taken to ensure the most comprehensive and diverse view possible of both the company’s own business activities and the value chain.
-Aspects that are more likely to have a negative impact have also been taken into account in this selection.
-The internal team of experts with a wide range of expertise was able to adequately cover the stakeholder views, resulting in an efficient yet comprehensive identification of relevant topics.
-The views of specific stakeholder groups were included in the materiality assessment, including the company’s own workforce and workers in the value chain, customers, the works council and local residents.
+The views of specific stakeholder groups were also taken into account when updating the materiality assessment, including the company’s own workforce and workers in the value chain, customers, the works council and local residents.
 An effort has also been made to include the requirements from the perspective of nature/natural ecosystems.
-Insurance companies, financial institutions, shareholders, investors and financing partners, analysts, the media and NGOs were identified as users of sustainability information or as those affected by the financial effects of sustainability matters.
+Insurance companies, financial institutions, shareholders, investors and financing partners, analysts, the media and NGOs were identified as primary users of sustainability information or as those affected by the financial effects of sustainability matters.

 Assessment of impacts, risks and opportunities

-Whether impacts are classified as material depends on their severity, which is determined pursuant to the ESRS as a calculation of the factors extent, scope and irreversibility (in the case of negative effects).
+Whether impacts are classified as material depends on their severity, which is determined pursuant to the ESRS by factoring in the extent, scope and irremediable character (in the case of negative effects).
+The impacts have been assessed separately according to“actual impacts” and “potential impacts.”
+Potential impacts are also evaluated in terms of the likelihood of occurrence.

 The overall assessment of the impact is therefore based on their severity (for actual impacts) or the multiplication of the severity by the probability of occurrence (for potential impacts).